 REQUIREMENTS FOR USING THE PROFILER

-The C-SPY simulator support the profiler; there are no specific requirements.
+The C-SPY simulator supports the profiler for most cores and devices.
+If supported, there are no further specific requirements.

 To use the profiler in your hardware debugger system, you need one of these alternatives: